Iteranya/anita-cms/README.md

 ### XSS, Malicious AI Prompt, Bad Theme
 Okay, okay, I admit...
-Bleach is still under work (probably finished by the end of this week) Okay?
+Bleaching everything
+Including keys
+Is peak paranoia

+But better safe than sorry and unfortunately, Anita is designed to be input safe, not output safe

+We don't sanitize our output because

+So we salt Pydantic

+Also we use Ammonia, it's written in rust so it's faster (theoretically)

-But Hikarin is already integrated nicely
+Oh Hikarin is already integrated nicely
 Basically it's an interface built on top of Alpine JS

 It makes it so that all client side code does NOT communicate with routes